Reviewing Jones Soda (JSDA) and Its Rivals

-Jones Soda (OTCMKTS:JSDA – Get Rating) is one of 30 publicly-traded companies in the “Beverages” industry, but how does it compare to its rivals?
-We will compare Jones Soda to related businesses based on the strength of its institutional ownership, valuation, profitability, earnings, dividends, risk and analyst recommendations.
+Jones Soda (OTCMKTS:JSDA – Get Rating) is one of 30 public companies in the “Beverages” industry, but how does it compare to its peers?
+We will compare Jones Soda to related companies based on the strength of its profitability, valuation, analyst recommendations, dividends, earnings, institutional ownership and risk.

-This is a summary of current recommendations and price targets for Jones Soda and its rivals, as provided by MarketBeat.com.
+This is a summary of recent ratings and price targets for Jones Soda and its peers, as provided by MarketBeat.

 |Sell Ratings